 Enterprise Community Investment, Inc. is a national leader in investment and development services for affordable housing and community revitalization efforts.
-Founded in 1984 as a socially motivated for-profit corporation, Enterprise’s core business is syndicating tax credit equity investments through the federal Low-Income Housing Tax Credit (LIHTC) program.
-Enterprise took a lead role in the creation of the LIHTC program, and to date our investments are helping to build affordable homes in 49 states, Puerto Rico and the District of Columbia.
+Founded in 1984 as a socially motivated for-profit corporation, Enterprise Commuity Investment’s core business is syndicating tax credit equity investments through the federal Low-Income Housing Tax Credit (LIHTC) program.
+Enterprise took a lead role in the creation of the LIHTC program.
+Our investments are helping to build affordable homes in 49 states, Puerto Rico and the District of Columbia.

 Since 1986, Enterprise has used LIHTC to finance affordable apartments and homes.
-Enterprise Community Asset Management Inc., oversees a portfolio of 98,000 homes financed by LIHTC investments – from project construction, lease-up and completion throughout the 15-year LIHTC compliance.
-Enterprise monitors the projects, focusing on real estate management, tax credit and lender compliance as well as financial and tax review.
-Enterprise proactively manages the proper allocation of tax losses and credits throughout its investors’ ownership of the project.
+Enterprise Community Asset Management Inc. oversees a portfolio of 103,000 homes financed by LIHTC investments – from project construction, lease-up and completion throughout the 15-year LIHTC compliance.
+Enterprise monitors the projects focusing on real estate management, tax credit and lender compliance as well as financial and tax review.
+We proactively manage the proper allocation of tax losses and credits throughout our investors’ ownership of the project.

-Our more than 80 asset management professionals provide a range of services that preserve value for investors and quality of life for residents, including:
+Our more than 76 asset management professionals provide a range of services that preserve value for investors and quality of life for residents including:

 - On-going monitoring of operations and project information and timely reporting to investors